 Other ways that you can find designers for hourly or contract work

-Freelancer sites like Odesk, Guru, Freelancer, Elance, Vworker allow you to post your job description and have people from all over the world bid on your jobs.
+Freelancing sites like Upwork (formerly oDesk) allow you to post your job description and have people from all over the world bid on your jobs.
 Our experience with these sites quite honestly is that it is extremely difficult to find high quality designers.
 Most of the designers are from lower wage countries such as India, and to put it frankly their design skills are either very average, or terrible (or simply have a completely different aesthetic).
 However, there are exceptions.
 If you spend enough time trying to find a suitable person you can find great people on these sites.
 It takes a lot of work and time in trialing different people.
 It is much easier in our experience to find high quality programmers on these sites than to find designers.

-Like eLance, you can hire at an hourly or fixed rate.
+Like Elance, you can hire at an hourly or fixed rate.
 The site offers a Work Diary section that lets you view a memo about what a contractor is working on, screen shots six times an hour, and a graph showing their activity level.
-Hours worked are transferred to a financial report by oDesk automatically.
+Hours worked are transferred to a financial report by Upwork automatically.

 Types of design work to outsource